-- State laws pertaining to class size, teacher certification, the use of Stateadopted textbooks, and the purposes for which State funds for the public schools may be used; - All State regulations and policies, except those pertaining to public (2) school State salary schedules and employee benefits for school employees, the instructional program that must be offered under the Basic Education Program, the system of employment for public school teachers and administrators set out in G.S.
+(1) State laws pertaining to class size, teacher certification, the use of State-adopted textbooks, and the purposes for which State funds for the public schools may be used;

+school State salary schedules and employee benefits for school employees, the instructional program that must be offered under the Basic Education Program, the system of employment for public school teachers and administrators set out in G.S.
 115C-325, health and safety codes, compulsory school attendance, the minimum lengths of the school day and year, and the Uniform Education Reporting System.
 The State Board shall act promptly on requests for waivers under this section.

-Notwithstanding subsection (a) of this section, the following limitations apply to the granting of waivers:
+Notwithstanding subsection (a) of this section, the following limitations apply